I feel it now: there’s a power in me to grasp and give shape to my world.

 But having brought the idea contained in Rilke’s quote to its mystical edge, let me bring it back to earth.
 We may be an effect whose cause is elsewhere, yet that effect, working through the body, can become a cause in the world.
 My ideas may arise from a neural network, but those ideas can bring changes.
 For instance, I can write an article such as this, and perhaps change other people’s thinking.
 So, even if we are only the effect of a neural network, yet we can “grasp and give shape” to our world.
 Further, these effects can reverberate back and become part of the web of causality that give rise to the future effect that is “me.”
 In this way, through conscious activity, we can transform our very self.

 In an earlier article I had written that spirituality can bring light to darkness and form to formlessness.
 This is the tangible and practical side of spirituality.
 Our groping toward the hidden source of this power is the more mystical, esoteric side.
 Rilke’s quote is a wonderfully concise expression of both sides.

-Now I doubt this quite what Rilke was thinking as he composed this poem.
+Now I doubt this is quite what Rilke had in mind as he composed his poem.
 Yet, I don’t think what I’ve written here would be completely foreign to him either.
 His views on God, spirituality, and nature were quite subtle.
 In another poem in The Book of Hours he writes: